Nepal

 South and Central Asia Fulbright Conference

-Financial assistance to attend the conference is provided as an additional Fulbright grant benefit.
+- Financial assistance to attend the conference is provided as an exclusive Fulbright grant benefit.

 Estimated Cost of Living